click on photo to go back

 "Hell's House" a.k.a.
 "Juvenile Court" (1932) with Grapewin as Uncle Henry and Bette Davis.
 Charley with Helen Westley in "Anne of Green Gables", a 1934 film based upon the novel by Lucy Maud Montgomery.

-Above left: Hell's House aka.
-Juvenile Court (1932) with Grapewin (as Uncle Henry) and Bette Davis.
+Above left: Hell's House (aka Juvenile Court) (Capitol Film, Feb 10.
+1932) with Grapewin (as Uncle Henry) and Bette Davis.

-Above right: Charley with Helen Westley in Anne of Green Gables, a 1934 film based upon the novel by Lucy Maud Montgomery.
+Above right: Charley with Helen Westley in Anne of Green Gables (RKO Radio Pictures, Nov 23.
+1934) based upon the novel by Lucy Maud Montgomery.

 Above: Singer, comedian Sophie Tucker at a party at Charley and Anna Grapewin's home (1937).
 Right picture shows Sophie with Charley enjoying a game whilst Anna looks on.